Skip to main content

 Salicylic acid

 Salicylic acid is a popular acne-fighting ingredient that you can find in many products, including cleansers and serums.
-It’s a beta hydroxy acid (or BHA) exfoliant—so it helps to clear pores and buffs away dead skin cells.²³ It’s a great treatment for acne.
+It’s a beta hydroxy acid (or BHA) exfoliant—so it helps to clear pores and buffs away dead skin cells.²³ It’s a great option to help those with acne.

 Curology custom formula in package